Fantom-Factory/afIoc/readme.md

 Modules may declare a `defineServices()` static method.
 It may be of any visibility but must be called `defineServices` and it must define a single parameter of `ServiceDefinitions`.
 The method lets you create and add service definitions in place of writing builder methods.

-We could replace the previous `example 1` with the following:
+We could replace the previous `Example 1` with the following:

 ```
 using afIoc